 The premium version of the plugin processes all the optimization in the cloud.
 In addition to the lossless compression, you’ll be able to use Maximum Lossless, Lossy and Maximum Lossy compression options as well, which may reach up to 80% image size reduction, in case of the Maximum Lossy compression.

 There are three options to purchase the paid version of the plugin.
 And although, it was not an easy task for me to understand the features of each option quickly, I determined that in each option the price per compressed image is set to $0.003, but in one case you’d need to subscribe monthly while in another purchase a fixed bundle for a prepaid amount.

 Compress JPEG & PNG images

-The settings of the plugin are available in the media settings, and there is another page in the media library, where you can process the bulk optimization of all the images that have been uploaded before the installation of the plugin.
+The settings of the plugin are available in the media settings, and there’s another page in the media library, where you can process the bulk optimization of all the images that have been uploaded before the plugin’s installation.

-The pricing of Compress JPEG & PNG images is quite simple: they give 500 compressions per month for free, $0.009 for the next 9500 compressions, and $0.002 after 10,000 images per month.
-You will be charged at the end of the month, based on your monthly number of compressions.
+The pricing scheme of Compress JPEG & PNG images is quite simple: they give 500 compressions per month for free, $0.009 for the next 9500 compressions, and $0.002 after 10,000 images per month.
+You’ll be charged at the end of the month based on your monthly number of compressions.